Yiddisher Arbeter Sport Klub

 Yiddisher Arbeter Sport Klub (Yiddish for 'Jewish Workers Sports Club', abbreviated YASK; Joodse Arbeiders Sportklub, abbreviated JASK) was a Jewish sports organization in Antwerp, Belgium.
 It was founded in 1936.
 YASK was linked to the Communist Party of Belgium.
 A product of the Popular Front era, YASK was set up as an open sports organization for the Jewish population at large.
 The club emphasized anti-fascism, whilst maintaining a neutral stand on Zionism.

-YASK sent a troupe to the 1937 People's Olympics in Barcelona.
-YASK members were active in the United Jewish Help Committee for Spain in Antwerp.
+YASK sent a troupe to the 1937 People's Olympiad in Barcelona.
+YASK members were active in the United Jewish Aid Committee for Spain in Antwerp.

 YASK served as a pool for recruitment for resistance cells during the Second World War.